5 Ways Companies Fail at Keeping Payroll Records [+Checklist]

 • 941 forms for quarterly and annual tax filings

 Using payroll software systems can simplify the tracking and organization of these records, ensuring everything runs smoothly.
+See how Juggl can organize payroll record keeping for your company.

-1. How Long Should You Keep Payroll Records?
+How Long Should You Keep Payroll Records?

 The retention period for payroll records varies depending on federal and state regulations.
 Here’s a breakdown of federal guidelines: